About The Lost Coin Financial Planning Ltd

-Back in 2006 Simon left the cosy employment world of a salary, bonus, pension, car allowance to go self-employed.
+In 2006 Simon left the cosy employment world of a salary, bonus, pension and car allowance to go self-employed.
 He signed up with Positive Solutions and started trading as The Lost Coin.
-A number of his former clients followed him and still remain with his business to this day.
-It certainly was not easy in those early days, with three young children and a large mortgage.
+A number of his former clients followed him and are still with his business now.
+It certainly was not easy in those early days; though Simon had worked in financial services for his whole career, his new self-employed status deepened his appreciation for solid financial planning.

 Meet the team